 Property of the estate in bankruptcy is all legal or equitable interests of the debtor.

 Pro se.
 A defendant who serves as his or her own counsel.

 Prosecute To accuse someone of a crime.
 A prosecutor tries a criminal case on behalf of the government.

-Survival is another name for joint tenancy, by which an owner takes possession of property because he or she has survived all the other owners.
+Survival is another identify for concerted residency, by which an possessor takes possession of conception because he or she has survived all the additional owners.

-Bench warrant is an order issued by a judge to arrest a person based on his or her failure to obey a court order.
-An arrest warrant may be issued when a person fails to pay a fine, appear, or attend DWI school .
+Bench warrant is a warrant issued by a judge to arrest a party based on his or her failure to obey a summons.
+An arrest warrant may be issued when a individual fails to pay a fine, to appear, or to comply with DWI education .

-Deferred adjudication is judgment Deferred to some future date.
+Deferred adjudication is judging Deferred to some date in the future.